Council of Chalcedon: Convocation and session

 The situation continued to deteriorate, with Leo demanding the convocation of a new council and Emperor Theodosius II refusing to budge, all the while appointing bishops in agreement with Dioscorus.
 All this changed dramatically with the Emperor's death and the elevation of Marcian to the imperial throne.
 To resolve the simmering tensions, Marcian announced his intention to hold a new council to set aside the 449 Second Council of Ephesus which was named the "Latrocinium" or "Robber Council" by Pope Leo.
 Pulcheria, the sister of Theodosius, may have influenced this decision, or even made the convention of a council a requirement during her negotiations with Aspar, the magister militum, to marry Marcian.

-Leo had pressed for it to take place in Italy, but Emperor Marcian instead called for it to convene at Chalcedon, because it was closer to Constantinople, and would thus allow him to respond quickly to any events along the Danube, which was being raided by the Huns under Attila.
+Leo had pressed for it to take place in Italy, but Emperor Marcian instead called for it to convene at Chalcedon because it was closer to Constantinople.
+This would allow him to respond quickly to any events along the Danube, which was being raided by the Huns under Attila.

-The council opened on October 8, 451.
+The council opened on 8 October 451.
 Marcian had the bishops deposed by Dioscorus returned to their dioceses and had the body of Flavian brought to the capital to be buried honorably.
 The Emperor asked Leo to preside over the council, but Leo again chose to send legates in his place.
 This time, Bishops Paschasinus of Lilybaeum and Julian of Cos and two priests Boniface and Basil represented the western church at the council.
 The council was attended by about 520 bishops or their representatives and was the largest and best-documented of the first seven ecumenical councils.
 All the sessions were held in the church of St. Euphemia, Martyr, outside the city and directly opposite Constantinople.
 As to the number of sessions held by the Council of Chalcedon there is a great discrepancy in the various texts of the Acts, also in the ancient historians of the council.
 Either the respective manuscripts must have been incomplete; or the historians passed over in silence several sessions held for secondary purposes.
 According to the deacon Rusticus, there were in all sixteen sessions; this division is commonly accepted by scholars, including Karl Josef von Hefele, historian of the councils.
 If all the separate meetings were counted, there would be twenty-one sessions; several of these meetings, however, are considered as supplementary to preceding sessions.

 Paschasinus refused to give Dioscorus (who had excommunicated Leo leading up to the council) a seat at the council.
 As a result, he was moved to the nave of the church.
 Paschasinus further ordered the reinstatement of Theodoret and that he be given a seat, but this move caused such an uproar among the council fathers, that Theodoret also sat in the nave, though he was given a vote in the proceedings, which began with a trial of Dioscorus.
+Ibas of Edessa, was also declared to be orthodox according to the contents of his letter which were read during the minutes of the Council of Chalcedon.